-The individual, company or organisation operating as an itinerant metal dealer should apply for a licence using the application form for an Itinerant Metal Dealer's Licence.
+The individual, company or organisation operating as a metal dealer should apply for a licence using the application form for a Metal Dealer's Licence.

 If a company or organisation applies for a licence they must provide details of an individual who will be responsible for the day to day management of the business.